angular/angular/contributing-docs/debugging-tips.md

 ### Enabling debug tools

-By default the debug tools are disabled.
+By default, the debug tools are disabled.
 You can enable debug tools as follows:

 ```typescript
 import {ApplicationRef} from '@angular/core';